 Children as protagonists, adults as collaborators

-Support groups are organisations, groups, initiatives or individuals who sympathise with the movements of working children.
+Support groups are organisations, teams, initiatives or individuals who sympathise with the movements of working children.
 Often they act separately from the children's movements and try to build up structures which enable the children's movements to exchange information regionally, nationally and internationally.

 For the new role of children, the term "protagonismo infantil" ("protagonism of the child") was of central importance, especially in Latin America.
 It expresses the fact that children have their own identity as central, acting persons.
 Its three main components are the organisation of children, the participation of children and the freedom of expression of children.
-Protagonism means neither letting this happen in a limited framework nor letting children do everything alone.
+Protagonism means neither conducting this in a limiting framework nor letting children do everything alone.
 Rather, it means redefining the role of children in society and initiating a social process aimed at restructuring society in line with the primary interest of the child, with children and young people playing the leading role from beginning to end.

 Below are some examples of the functions of local adult support organisations to illustrate their different roles: